thosgood/this-weeks-finds/markdown/201-250/week202.md

     laws, Lecture Notes in Mathematics 420, Springer Verlag, Berlin, 1974, pp. 281-375.

-    (These authors spoke of \"ring categories\", but the term \"rig category\" is more appropriate since, as in a rig, there need be no additive inverses.)
+    (These authors spoke of "ring categories", but the term "rig category" is more appropriate since, as in a rig, there need be no additive inverses.)

 -   2-Rigs.
 A **2-rig** is a symmetric monoidal cocomplete category